1 - A good 5-card or longer suit; AND

 ♣43.

-A 1NT overcall shows the same strength as an opening 1NT (a balanced 16-18 points), but with the additional requirement that you have good stoppers (KQx, Q10xx, AQx, etc.) in the suit your opponent opened.
+A 1NT overcall shows the same approximate strength as a 1NT opener (a balanced 15-17 points), but with the additional requirement that you have stoppers (honor holdings such as Q10xx, AQx, Kxx etc.) in the suit your opponent opened.
+For safety. you may want to have a more than a bare minimum for a 1NT bid in a competitive auction.
+A recommended range is a "good" 15 points up to 18 points.

-If you're vulnerable (a game on in the rubber), all overcalls tend to promise more strength because the penalties are greater.
+If you're vulnerable, all overcalls tend to promise more strength because the penalties are greater.

 Raise partner's major suit if you have fair strength and 3+ card support: